 The Gently-Used Clothing & Sports Equipment Swap & Sale has been in operation since the first Green Fest in May 2009.

-The Swap will occupy Pavilion #1, next to the Recycling Zone (Community Center) parking lot in Shafer Park, during the Green Fest on Saturday, May 19, from 10 a.m. to 5 p.m.
+The Swap will occupy Pavilion #1, next to the Recycling Zone (Community Center) parking lot in Shafer Park, during the Green Fest, which runs from 10 a.m. to 5 p.m. on Saturday, May 18.

-Again this year, organizers predict that at least 10,000 pieces will be swapped or donated.
+Again this year, organizers predict that as many as 10,000 pieces will be swapped or donated.

 The Town of Boonsboro makes this project possible by donating collection space in the Community Center for the sorting process.

 A number of church groups and local nonprofits, led by a group of area moms, assist with collecting, sorting and selling items.
 Organizations taking part in the project over the years have included: St. James Catholic Church, St. Agnes Catholic Church, a local Cub Scout troop, Boonsboro High School National Honors Society, Benevola United Methodist Church, Boonsboro Green Fest Committee, and many individuals, including scores of middle and high school students.

 Everyone involved benefits from the swap:

 - Citizens feel good about cleaning out their closets and donating reusable items.

 - Mothers, who must clothe their growing youngsters, are able to swap outgrown clothing for “new” wardrobes at no charge.

 - Adults of all shapes and sizes can shop for needed items either by swapping unwanted items or buying items for only 50 cents each.